andrewrobles/prep/string-compression/README.md

             i
             j
 ```
-We have reached the end so we resize the array to i - 1 and return i - 1.
+We have reached the end of the array so we resize to i and return i

 #### Middle Double Digit Compression
 > Input: chars = ["a","b","b","b","b","b","b","b","b","b","b","b","b","c"]